Sir Ronald Aylmer Fisher (1890-1962)

 Family album c1900-55; album of official functions (conferences, dinners, etc) 1945-62; and loose photos of similar occasions 1936-61; also 1932 photo of V.I.
 Vavilov and E.M.
 East; also framed photograph of Fisher at Iowa State University (?) given to A.M.
 Brunson 1956.
 Donated by Wyman Nyquist May 2006; framed photograph of Professor and Mrs P.C.
 Mahalanobis in India 1940; oversize photograph of Fisher looking at display [transferred from CSIRO Mathematics Library 2010]

 Includes W.E.
 Dick 'Professor R.A.
 Fisher' Discovery March 1944; Statistics and research: a colloquium on the contribution of R.A.
-Fisher [reprint from the March 1951 issue of Journal of the American Statistical Association]; newspaper cuttings re award of hon. degree of D.SC. in 1959; D.SC. diploma (Gonville and Caius College, 1926) [in cylinder]; extensive funeral and obituary notices 1962-63; papers re Centenary Dinner at Gonville and Caius College 1990; announcement of R.A.
+Fisher [reprint from the March 1951 issue of Journal of the American Statistical Association]; newspaper cuttings re award of hon. degree of D.SC. in 1959; D.SC. diploma (Gonville and Caius College, 1926) [in cylinder]; extensive funeral and obituary notices 1962-63 (including obituary by F. Yates); papers re Centenary Dinner at Gonville and Caius College 1990; copies of articles from The Statistician v.
+52 pt 3; announcement of R.A.
 Fisher Prize (Society for the Study of Evolution) 2005.